-Science Fact: GMO, genetically modified organisms, are a hot topic for many people.
-Kiwifruit is conventionally bred – totally non-GMO – yet the growers take advantage of modern genetic technology.
+GMO, genetically modified organisms, are a hot topic for many people.
+Kiwifruit grows strictly with conventional farming – totally non-GMO – yet the growers take advantage of modern genetic technology.
 How can this be?
 It’s an interesting story of science sidestepping politics.

-Incidentally, although the name of the fruit is sometimes shortened to “kiwi” in other parts of the world, it is always “kiwifruit” in New Zealand.
+Incidentally: This fruit bears the shorter name “kiwi” in many other parts of the world.
+However, New Zealanders always call it “kiwifruit.”
 New Zealanders are happy to call themselves Kiwis in honor of the endearingly cute kiwi bird that is native to the country.
 However, for reasons not clear to me they do not want to have the same name as a fuzzy fruit.

 Like all plant cultivators today, the New Zealand plant researchers wanted to avoid being drawn into the GMO controversy.
 So let’s take a moment to summarize that controversy.

 GMO, genetically modified organisms, refers to plants or organisms whose genetic material has been altered using modern genetic engineering technology.
-GMO is so controversial that many countries other than the U.S. and Canada require such products to be labeled.
-New laws on two of the Hawaiian islands regulating GMO are being challenged in State and Federal courts.
+GMO is so controversial that many countries other than the U.S. and Canada require such products to bear GMO labels.
+New laws on two of the Hawaiian islands regulating GMO are facing challenges in State and Federal courts.

 So why was genetic modification OK when Luther Burbank did it, and not OK when Monsanto does it?